ahuacate/unifibuild/README.md

 ## 2.0 UniFi Networks
-I have used VLANs to separate my network for easier management and to apply security policies.
+We use VLANs to separate networks for easier management and to apply security policies.

 ### 2.1 Edit Default LAN network
 First step is to edit your default LAN network configuration.
 Go to your UniFi controller `Settings` > `Networks` > `Actions - EDIT` and set the values as follows, remembering to click `Save` when done: